MikeFrolov/django_frolov/README.md

 Homework - 5:

-    1. use bash command "flake8 Django_Frolov" to check the design of the code in the all project
+    1. use bash command "flake8" to check the design of the code in the all project
     2. use bash command "python3 manage.py generate_teachers n" to  generate n random teachers into the database, where n = number of objects to be generated
     3. use "127.0.0.1:8000/list_teachers/" or "127.0.0.1:8000/list students/" addresses to list all teachers